beelit94/tsplk-infra/README.md

 # Upgrade

-If you have pipsi installed,
+If you install tsplk through pipsi,

     pipsi upgrade tsplk

-If you don't have pipsi installed,
+If you install tsplk through pip,

     sudo pip install --upgrade tsplk

+# Uninstall

+If you install tsplk through pipsi,

+    pipsi uninstall tsplk

+If you install tsplk through pip,

+    sudo pip uninstall tsplk

 # Usage
 ### How to create a Splunk environment